A computational model of twisted elastic ribbons: End-to-End Twisting

-The residual stress is a finite thickness effect, similar to the offset relationship between $\eta_{\text{lon}}$ and $\eta_0$ \cite{chopin_helicoids_2013}.
+\reva{Residual stresses are seen in other systems~\cite{vella_indentation_2015,hohlfeld_sheet_2015,paulsen_curvature-induced_2016}; a saturation of residual stress has even been predicted for a circular sheet confined to a curved substrate~\cite{davidovitch_geometrically_2019}.
+However, given that the twisted ribbon is not externally confined or adhered to a substrate, the relation between the ribbon's residual stress and these other examples is not immediately obvious.} The residual stress arises for the same reason $\eta_{\text{lon}}$ exceeds $\eta_0$: the non-zero thickness of the ribbon~\cite{chopin_helicoids_2013}.
 Like a beam, a ribbon of finite thickness can support some amount of compression.
 Conversely, some amount of compression seems necessary to maintain the buckling pattern, as the lack of stress would allow the ribbon to relax back into a flat state.
 Despite lacking a precise explanation for the measured phenomenon, these results are a crucial insight to the nature of the longitudinal wrinkling transition: namely, this transition is completely reversible since no hysteresis occurs, and the longitudinally buckled and creased helicoid phases support compression in the center of the ribbon.